rvdz/NotreRiceANous/README.md

 - [Yabar](https://github.com/geommer/yabar)

 ## Usage
-The install script is currently only compatible with Debian or Ubuntu.
+The install script is currently only compatible with Debian and Ubuntu.
-This script allows you to install the main targets through a single entry point, for instance, if you want to install `i3`, just run `sudo ./install.sh --i3`.
+This script allows you to install the main targets through a single entry point, for instance, if you want to install `yabar`, just run `sudo ./install.sh --yabar`.

 ```sh
 Usage: